Rohit-Alex/Tsuki-No-Me/src/Tutorials/ReadmeFiles/NextJs.md

  2. Server Side Rendering (SSR): Renders pages on demand in response to user requests.
 It is suitable for personalized content like social media feeds, where HTML depends on logged in user

  - ##### Drawbacks of SSR

+These issues contribute to an 'all-or-nothing' waterfall scenario, resulting in inefficiencies, especially if certain parts of your application are slower than others
             1. Fetch everything before we can see anything
                 - Components cannot start rendering and then pause or wait while data is still being loaded
                 - If a component needs to fetch data from a database or another source (like API), this fetching must be completed before the server can being rendering the page